THEOplayer/react-native-connectors/engage/README.md

 const [continuation, addToContinuation, removeFromContinuation] = useContinuation(engage);
 ```

+Note that cluster operations are _upsert_: they replace existing content for that cluster.
+There is no need to first remove
+entities before inserting new ones.

 ### Updating or "publishing" cluster data

-The cluster data can be updated either manually:
+The cluster data can be updated either **manually**:

 ```tsx
 // Request an update of the Continuation data connector.updateClusterEntities(ClusterType.Continuation);
 ```

-or when requested by the connector itself, for example, on Android platforms when a broadcast message is sent to the app,
+or when requested **by the connector**.
+For example, on Android platforms when a broadcast message is sent to the app,
-or when a scheduled update request is set.
+or when a scheduled update request is set (e.g., each 12 hours).

+### Personalized experience

+**TODO**: provide a "_signIn_" entity that can be displayed on the engage surface, and which directs users
+to a sign-in page of the app.

+**TODO** there is also a "_subscription_" entity that contains one or more entitlements.
+It is yet unclear how this
+is used.

+## Example application

+**TODO**

+The example app showcases the integration of the Engage connector in a React Native application.